AkshatSharma31/akshatsharma31.github.io/_projects/3_project.md

 ---

 ### Project Overview
-This research targets the controlled aqueous self-assembly and molecular architecture of nanometer-scale metal oxide clusters.
+This research, conducted under the supervision of Prof. Soumyajit Roy, targets the controlled aqueous self-assembly and molecular architecture of nanometer-scale metal oxide clusters.
 The project spans the precision synthesis, structural fragment mapping, and spectroscopic validation of giant molybdenum-based polyoxometalates (POMs), bridging the gap between molecular coordination chemistry and solid-state materials design.

 ### Experimental Execution & Characterization